 Examples of Composite Crochet

 In composite crochet, a pattern is laid out, of which the outline is the main focus.
 An amalgam of small motifs, typically flowers, are arranged within the outline and hand-sewn to join as one piece.
 The results are intricate in appearance but relatively easy to accomplish.
-The style has been seen in decoupage for years, but could be worked in many mediums: paper, yarn, thread, etc.
+The style has been seen in collage and decoupage for years.

 A variety of leaves and heavy vine work are used throughout the skirt design.
 Many are part of a trio of standard leaf shapes, others are banded with raised padding or contain netting similar to the square petals of some flowers.

 For information on technique for crocheting vines, see my post at:

 The hours it took to make this dress; the sheer number of motifs and one of the most arduous nets.
 It’s really amazing.

 So how was it made?

 It’s likely this skirt required substantial time to make.
 A pattern was made or purchased, the outline chalked and stitched onto cambric.
 The waist band, fastener/closure, and lower trim filled in.

 The motifs were made, possibly as many as 400 individual motifs.
 These were all handmade and blocked in preparation for use.
 Tails were tucked in, then motifs were arranged along cambric and sewn face down [although, with the Venetian net, because it’s worked back and forth, it is not necessary to turn the motifs over when adding the net] or joined to one another when possible.
 The netting was worked vertically from the bottom up, but at times and in smaller areas, it was worked side to side, in a smaller adjusted size.

 Could it be replicated?